VTEdit-Bench: A Comprehensive Benchmark for Multi-Reference Image Editing Models in Virtual Try-On: VTEdit-Bench

 \subsection{Task Description}

-As shown in Fig.~\ref{fig:task}, VTEdit-Bench consists of five representative tasks: Shop2Model, Shop2MultiModel, Shop2MultiView, Model2Model, and MultiShop2Model.
-These tasks cover representative real-world VTON scenarios including identity variation, viewpoint changes, and multi-item composition.
-The first three tasks are shop-based tasks, sharing the same clothing source while progressively increasing the complexity of the model source, from a single frontal model to multi-view and multi-model persons, thereby forming an evaluation protocol with increasing difficulty.
-The remaining two tasks extend conventional VTON settings.
+As shown in Fig.~\ref{fig:task}, VTEdit-Bench is organized into five representative tasks: Shop2Model, Shop2MultiModel, Shop2MultiView, Model2Model, and MultiShop-2Model.
+These tasks are designed to cover representative real-world VTON scenarios, including identity variation, viewpoint changes, multi-person try-on, and multi-item composition.
+The first three tasks are shop-based settings, where the clothing source is fixed as shop product images while the model source becomes progressively more complex, ranging from a single frontal model to multi-view and multi-person cases.
+The remaining two tasks extend conventional VTON beyond shop-to-person transfer by considering model-to-model garment transfer and multi-shop item composition.
 Overall, VTEdit-Bench comprises 13,521 human sources and 10,926 clothing sources, yielding 24,220 test pairs.

-Details are as follows.
+We further analyze the overall attribute distribution of VTEdit-Bench in Fig.~\ref{fig:dist}.
+The benchmark covers diverse garment categories, including upper-body clothes, lower-body clothes, dresses, bags, and shoes.
+It also spans different scene types, viewpoints, and person-number settings.
+Indoor scenes and frontal views dominate conventional settings, while outdoor scenes, non-frontal views, and multi-person cases are introduced in more challenging tasks.
+These distributions show that VTEdit-Bench not only covers standard VTON scenarios but also incorporates realistic variations in clothing type, scene, viewpoint, and reference composition.
+Details of each task are provided below.